 You can find out more by reading the Flood Re's eligibility criteria

 There’ll be no change to the way you currently shop for home insurance.
 If you do need to make a claim, the process you go through remains exactly the same.
 You’ll still need to inform your insurer of any loss or damage who will then deal with your claim.

 The only difference lies at the insurer’s end as it could mean the new scheme may fund some of your flood claim.

 Even with flood warnings occurring during winter, we want you to be able to have a sustainable lifestyle; so from the 4th April 2016, Admiral will use the Flood Re scheme to provide more affordable home insurance to homes at risk of flood.

 If your property is classed as a high flood risk, you may be paying a lot for your home insurance, but the introduction of Flood Re should make it more affordable.

 You don’t have to wait until your renewal to start saving money; you can shop around at any point.

-You should contact your insurer as soon as it is safe to do so and they will be able to instruct you on the next steps to take.
+You should contact your insurer as soon as it's safe to do so and they'll be able to help you with next steps.